How Lindsey Pest Services Can Protect Jacksonville Properties From Termites

 - Feed on the inside of wood and consume it right up to the paint.
 This is why a home can look completely sound and be filled with termites.

 - Create mud tubes in dark places.
-One helpful sign of a termite infestation becomes very little help at all because workers often build these shelter tubes in dark places that are hard to get into or see.
+One helpful sign of a termite infestation becomes very little help because workers often build these shelter tubes in dark areas that are hard to get into or see.

 - They will not climb around on top of the ground where you can see them.
-They tunnel under the ground.
-In fact, they travel great distances underground.
-Termite workers can tunnel through the ground as far as the length of a football field in order to find food.
-That means a colony of termites that is feeding on your Jacksonville home might not even be on your property.
-If you're thinking you'll see winged termites before your property is damaged by termites, you may want to reconsider that line of thinking.
-When people claim to see "white ants," which is what termite workers are often called, it is usually during a home renovation or when the soil around a home is excavated.
+They tunnel under the ground and travel great distances.
+Termite workers can tunnel through the ground as far as the length of a football field to find food.
+That means a colony of termites feeding on your Jacksonville home might not even be on your property.
+If you think you'll see winged termites before termites damage your property, you may want to reconsider that line of thinking.
+When people claim to see "white ants," which termite workers are often called, it is usually during a home renovation or when the soil around a home is excavated.
 You may also see white ants if you break open a stump.

 - The need for moisture will have worker termites staying inside the wood of your home, even at night when there is no light.